djahlor/commerce/a-docs/1-prd.md

 ---

 This updated PRD reflects the hybrid strategy, clearly stating the roles of Next.js Commerce, Polar, Supabase, Clerk, and `o1-pro` patterns.
 It addresses the multi-item cart need and the plan to adapt existing components while integrating new services.
 Ready for the updated Tech Spec?

+---

+**Note on PDF Generation Implementation:** Based on testing, we've selected `@react-pdf/pdfkit` over standard `pdfkit` for PDF generation as it properly bundles font files required for PDF creation in server environments.
+This ensures consistent and reliable PDF generation across development and production environments without font-related failures.